Transport in Swindon: Roundabouts

 The town is famous for its roundabouts, to the extent of selling yearly calendars featuring a different roundabout for each month.
 The most notable roundabout is the Magic Roundabout that lies at the junction of Drove Road, Queens Drive and Fleming Way near the County Ground.

 The official name of this roundabout used to be County Islands, although hardly anyone other than officials called it by this name.
 The official name was changed in the late 1990s to match its popular name.
 It is the subject of a pop song by local band XTC.
 Locals often refer to it by the colloquial name "The Tragic Roundabout" due to the many motor accidents that occur on it, usually caused by drivers not familiar with its operation.
 Accidents frequently occur on matchdays for Swindon Town F.C. and at weekends, where the increased traffic during these periods can be a contributory factor in causing them.

 Speed cameras

 In 2009 Swindon became the first English local council to abandon the use of fixed speed cameras, arguing that the £320,000 a year cost did not represent an effective way to reduce road accidents.
 Mobile cameras continue to operate.
 Within four years the town was the safest town to drive in the UK, based on accident rates per 1,000 registered vehicles.
 Counsellor Peter Greenhalgh, the Cabinet Member for Council Transformation, Transport and Strategic Planning, linked the finding to the removal of speed cameras and resultant additional funding for road safety, alongside close working with the police.

 Coaches

 National Express operates service 401 from Swindon bus station towards Bristol and Heathrow.
-Megabus operates long-disatance services to a number of destinations, calling at a bus stop on the eastern edge of the town, near to the junction of the A419 and A420 inter-urban roads.
 Local operator Barnes Coaches offers day trip and tourism tickets, in addition to private hire.